steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Building+the+examples+included+in+the+SDK.md

 ---

-This tutorial explains how to set up your computer and create an environment for compiling the **VST 3** audio plug-in examples provided with the **VST 3 SDK**.These include plug-ins like simple DSP effects (Gain, compressor, delay,...), synths instruments and some plug-ins showing how to handle some specific **VST 3** features (Note Expression, Program Change, channel info context,...).
+This tutorial explains how to set up your computer and create an environment for compiling the **VST 3** audio plug-in examples provided with the **VST 3 SDK**.
+These include plug-ins like simple DSP effects (Gain, compressor, delay, ...), synths instruments and some plug-ins showing how to handle some specific **VST 3** features (Note Expression, Program Change, channel info context, ...).

 They can be loaded into **VST 3** hosts like Cubase, WaveLab, ...